-After a serious motorcycle accident, one of the questions you might be asking yourself is how you’ll get the coverage to pay for medical bills lost wages.
+After a serious motorcycle accident, one of the questions you might be asking yourself is how you’ll get the coverage to pay for medical bills and lost wages.
 While insurance might be able to cover some of these damages, you may not be entitled to full compensation through an insurance claim.
 If you take your case to court, the at-fault party might offer you a settlement – but this too may be too low to cover your needs.
-Miami motorcycle accident lawyer Prosper Shaked discusses how settlements and damages are calculated, and how the average settlement might not be enough for your injuries.
-For a free consultation on your motorcycle accident case, contact our law offices today.
+Florida motorcycle accident lawyer Prosper Shaked discusses how settlements and damages are calculated, and how the average settlement might not be enough for your injuries.

 How to Get Damages for a Motorcycle Accident in Florida